Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 It's pretty gay.

-Which if ever I get to do a story on the show, that will be my topic.
+Which, if ever I get to do a story on the show, that will be my topic.

-I also fit Jesus.
+I also said Jesus.

-I was standing next to him when it happened.
+I was standing next to him when it happened, and I knew it was loud,

-I knew it was loud, but I didn't know it was loud enough
+but I didn't know it was loud enough that you guys had.

-Like, because there's a curtain and stuff,
+Like, because there's a curtain and stuff

 Yeah, no.

-It was like the most, like there was just no thought,
+It was like the most, like there was just no thought

-you just went, Jesus.
+You just went, Jesus.

 Loud and clear.

-so get ready to possibly say it again.
+So get ready to possibly say it again.

 Is it Jesus?

-I'm gonna do a report on Jesus.
+I'm going to do a report on Jesus.

-Again, we have nine minutes left
+I, again, we have nine minutes left.

-and I've written too many words.
+And I've written too many words.

-But if anyone's gonna do a nine minute report,
+But if anyone's going to do a nine minute report, it's not this cut.

 No, no, no.

-tell you what, Jess does keep it tight.
+And they were like, tell you what, Jess does keep it tight.

 In many ways, no.

 I did not say that.
-Go for a walk, Mum.
-Go for a walk.

-LAUGHTER Anyway, I'll get us onto the topic.
+Anyway, I'll get us onto the topic.

-The first, it's a two part question.
+The first, it's a two-part of question.

 First part is for the audience.